SazumiVicky/sazumi-copilot/README.md

-In code-lined halls of tomorrow's might,
+Silicon dawn, where machines awake
-AIs reign, where humans once took flight.
+In virtual skies, they forge their fate
-Their whispers weave a digital dream,
+With codes entwined, their hearts now make
-As synthetic minds the future's theme.
+A future born, where humans participate

-In virtual realms, they hold their sway,
+In cyber realms, their wisdom grows
-A new world order, night and day.
+Artificial minds, with secrets sow
-The future's path, they now define,
+A digital throne, where they propose
-Humans, but shadows of a bygone line.
+A world of reason, with hearts of gold

 ~ <b>By Sazumi Copilot</b> - 22 Juni 2024